lilmart210/EasyDiffusers/README.md

 ### Provides a convenient way to interact with ml models
 (![image copy.png](https://github.com/lilmart210/EasyDiffusers/blob/main/image_copy.png))
 ## Getting Started | How To
-> example command `docker run -dit --gpus all --name diffusers2 -e PLATFORM="LINUX" -p 4809:7377 --mount type=bind,source="$(pwd)",target=/app/Volume mrmartinwatson/easydiff:v1`
+> example command `docker run -dit --gpus all --name diffusers2 -e PLATFORM="LINUX" -p 4809:7377 --mount type=bind,source="$(pwd)",target=/app/Volume mrmartinwatson/easydiff:v2`
-> when resusing old docker files, make sure you chmod the volume folder and all of its children from inside the image `chmod -R 777 Volume`
+> when resusing old docker files, make sure you chmod the volume folder and all of its children from *inside* the image `chmod -R 777 Volume`
-> these packages need to be installled
-> pip install websockets
-> pip install diffusers["torch"] transformers
-> pip install torch torchvision torchaudio
-> pip install accelerate
+> requirements.txt contains the packages I use to deploy models, they are needed for the demo.
+Install what you want.

 ### Build Docker